cligs/conha19/README.md

 ## Related publications

-This corpus or parts of it have been described or used for analyses in the following publications:
+This corpus or parts of it have been described and/or used for analyses in the following publications:

 Reference publication: